 - By using the Axiom Software Manager, using the Installation Manager > Configure System Properties feature.
-For assistance with the Software Manager, please see the Installation Guide or contact Axiom Support. - By using Save Type 4 in an Axiom file. - By using the System Configuration page in the System Administration area of the Web Client.
+For assistance with the Software Manager, please see the Installation Guide or contact Axiom Support.
+This option only applies to on-premise installations. - By using Save Type 4 to Axiom.
+System Configuration in an Axiom file. - By using the System Configuration page in the System Administration area of the Web Client.
 Only certain settings can be modified here, mostly relating to the launch page or the login page.